 Foreign teachers have a number of decisions to make as to what options would suit them best.
 It’s not always a case of higher salary equals better position.

-Monthly salaries for ESL teachers in China generally range from about 6,000 RMB to 18,000 RMB.
+Generally speaking, the monthly salary for a TEFL teacher in China ranges from about 6,000 RMB to 18,000 RMB.

-Even if your salary was at the lower end of the scale, you would still be earning more than the average local salary in most Chinese cities.
+Even if your salary were at the lower end of the scale, you'd still be earning more than the average local salary in most Chinese cities.